hubidu/bifrost-io/BACKLOG.md

       () => JSON.stringify(window.performance)
     ));
 - DONE On Error also create an html snapshot
+- Html snapshot: Make all relative image and css links absolute
+- Elements are not highlighted on failed steps
+- Add some performance logs

 # Doing

-- Html snapshot: Make all relative image and css links absolute

 # Backlog

+- IDEA Link to stories in test titles using tags: Provide issue tracker url and tag regex template
 - IDEA Improve errors (try to find out what exactly went wrong):
     * Does not make sense to trigger a retry if an assertion failed (like wrong text in input field) while it does make sense if an element could not be found
-- BUG BU CreateOffer test: Has no source
 - Performance logs: Must take performance logs for each new page
 - Performance: Try out setting performance markers
-- FINDOUT: grab... : Can I get the value and report it?
 - BUG Highlighting xpath expressions with puppeteer does not work
 - XPATH Should also detect .// as xpath (imporove css/xpath detection)
-- Elements are not highlighted on failed steps
 - Make this codeceptjs error nicer:
     'expected element .ResultTariffListItem-tariffName to include "B1"'